somervilleyimby/somervilleyimby.org/resources/zoning.md

 * Commercial Core (CC): Only business uses.
 * High Rise (HR): Tall buildings (7 or more stories).

 We also have overlay districts, which modify the base rules for specific reasons.
 For example, the Flood Zone overlay requires additional flood control measures, and the Small Business Overlay allows corner stores and other light commercial activities in parts of NR and UR.
-One of our favorites is the Affordable Housing Overlay (AHO), which allows more height and faster permitting for projects where every home is affordable.
+One of our favorites is the Affordable Housing Overlay (AHO), which allows more height and faster permitting for projects where every home is subsidized affordable.
 For more information about the exact definition of affordability and how we achieve it in Somerville, see [“What exactly do we mean by Affordable Housing?”](/resources/affordable-housing/).

 You can find the complete zoning ordinance and a map at [somervillezoning.com](https://www.somervillezoning.com/).
 Don't be intimidated by the length: each zone definition begins with a short description of why we have it and what's allowed in it, so you can get a working knowledge of the rules in just a few pages.
 In fact, just reading pages 37, 77, and 115 will give you a general understanding of what buildings are allowed in most of the city!